Your right to speak te reo in court

 Criminal Procedure Rules 2012, rule 1.9 District Court Rules 2014, rule 1.15 Family Court Rules 2002, rule 131 High Court Rules 2016, rule 1.11

 If you’re on one side of a criminal or civil case in the District or High Court, or a Family Court case, you’ll need to complete a “Notice of Intention to Speak Māori” form.
-You can get a copy of this form from your local court or Community Law Centre, or from the Ministry of Justice website at justice.govt.nz/publications.
+You can get a copy of this form from your local court or Community Law Centre, or from the Ministry of Justice website at www.justice.govt.nz/about/form-finder/ and search “notice of intention to speak Māori” in the search by keywords.

 When you fill out the form, you’ll need to identify your iwi so that the most appropriate interpreter can be arranged.

 You’ll then need to take or send the form to the court or tribunal you’ll be appearing in.
 You’ll need to do this within a reasonable time before you’re due to be in court (at least 10 working days before).
-For the address of your local court, look in the blue pages of your local telephone directory under “Justice, Ministry of,” or visit the Ministry of Justice website at justice.govt.nz.
+For the address of your local court, look in the blue pages of your local telephone directory under “Justice, Ministry of,” or visit the Ministry of Justice website at www.justice.govt.nz.

 You’ll also need to give a copy of the notice to the person or people on the other side of the case.